ArlanBiati/tap-to-pay-react-native-demo/README.md

 ## License

 This project is licensed.
-Please see the [LICENSE](LICENSE.md) file for more details.
+Please see the license file for more details.

 <br>